back to blog

 Credit : British Cycling and Dame Laura Kenny

 This is all a positive contribution to how we understand and compare businesses or take away from the literature or social media out there.
 On top of this we see great work done by data savvy professionals promoting their software and services.
-All vital input for growth and success.
+All vital input for growth and success but today we wish to draw attention specifically to forecasting and how this supports the understanding of the financial and non-financial (commercial) activity within the business.

 Forecasting